Colorado Health Care Reform

 You must have health insurance for 10 months out of the year or face a tax penalty.
 Even if you qualify for a premium tax credit (subsidy), you must keep your policy in effect through continued premium payments each month to avoid the penalty.

 You may qualify for a hardship exemption (including inability to afford ACA coverage after cancellation of non-ACA plan).
 Read more about hardship exemptions.

 Short-Term Medical Plans

-If you don’t enroll for a permanent health plan by January 31, 2017 or miss the January 31, 2017 application deadline, short-term plans are available throughout the year.
+If you don’t enroll for a permanent health plan by January 12, 2018 or miss this application deadline, short-term plans are available throughout the year.
 Although they do not meet ACA standards and you may have to pay a tax penalty, you will still have solid insurance coverage should an unexpected medical situation arise.

 ColoHealth is Certified on the Connect for Health Colorado Exchange

 ColoHealth ’s team of Personal Benefits Consultants is backed by 25 years of insurance expertise.
 We are also certified as an authorized agent on the Connect for Health Colorado marketplace.
 When you authorize us as your agent on the Colorado exchange, we can help you with every step of your enrollment, premium subsidy application and more.
 Our services to you are always free of charge!

 Our Annual Comprehensive Policy Review can help you make sure you’re staying with the plan that offers the best value, year after year.